Henrique-Castro/ManageEXP/README.md

 ---
 ## 🚀 Project Summary

-The ManageEXP platform aims to facilitate data control by integrating with Zabbix in an intelligent, fast and simple way!
+The ManageEXP platform aims to facilitate monitoring by integrating with Zabbix in an intelligent, fast and simple way!

 ---
 ## 👨‍💻️ Technologies Used